sk2111/tech-docs/tech-docs/docs/tech/deployment/Section 1/slide2.md

 ## 5. Docker Command Cheat Sheet

-Let's practice some essential Docker commands to run, manage images and containers.
+Let's warmup with some essential Docker commands to run, manage images and containers.

 ### Images